ziazek/roman-numerals/README.markdown

 MCMXCIX
 ```

-* *Roman numerals for 4,000 and up do not use plain ASCII characters.*
+** Roman numerals for 4,000 and up do not use plain ASCII characters.

 ## Requirements

 Ruby 2.2.2

 ## Notes

+- next up: DRY up the code.

 ## Usage